 Using

-command to interactively select and kill a running X window.
+xkillcommand: You can use thexkillcommand to interactively select and kill a running X window.
 When you run xkill, your cursor will change to an "X" cursor, and you can click on any window to kill the associated process. -

 Using

-on the keyboard.
+Ctrl+C: In some cases, you can stop a running process by pressingCtrl+Con the keyboard.
 This sends an interrupt signal (SIGINT) to the process, which will cause it to terminate if it is designed to respond to this signal.

-to forcefully stop the process.
+It's worth noting that some process might not be stopped by a simple kill, you may need to use kill -9 to forcefully stop the process.
 Also, it's important to be careful when using these commands, as terminating the wrong process can cause data loss or system instability.